elodieandrieu/elodieandrieu.github.io/_pages/publications.md

 permalink: /publications/
 ---
 ### Work in progress
-Next version: Bowling together by bowling alone: Social capital and Covid-19 (with F. Borgovoni) Next version: Community-Level Social Capital and COVID-19 Infections and Fatality in the United States (with F. Borgovoni and S.V.
+Next version: Bowling together by bowling alone: Social capital and Covid-19 (with F. Borgovoni) \n Next version: Community-Level Social Capital and COVID-19 Infections and Fatality in the United States (with F. Borgovoni and S.V.
 Subramanian)

 ### Publications
 [Community-Level Social Capital and COVID-19 Infections and Fatality in the United States](https://cepr.org/file/9252/download?token=UvHyo3s6) (with F. Borgovoni and S.V.
 Subramanian)
 *CEPR Covid Economics: Vetted and Real-Time Papers, issue 32, p.
-XX-XX, 2020*, Vox-eu
+XX-XX, 2020*, VoxEU

 [Bowling together by bowling alone: Social capital and Covid-19](https://cepr.org/sites/default/files/news/CovidEconomics17.pdf) (with F. Borgovoni)
 *CEPR Covid Economics: Vetted and Real-Time Papers, issue 17, p.
-73 - 96, 2020*, Vox-eu
+73 - 96, 2020*, VoxEU

 ### Pre-doctoral publications
 [The role of education and skills in bridging the digital gender divide, evidence from APEC countries](http://www.oecd.org/sti/education-and-skills-in-bridging-the-digital-gender-divide-evidence-from-apec.pdf) (with F. Borgovoni, A.S.
 Liebender and M. Squicciarini)